binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 ### Time management

-For the first solution, I don't use the best solution: `setInterval` but it's a solution that won't block the UI!
-Now and you will see it in the other CountDown, I prefer to use `requestAnimationFrame`.
+For the first year, I don't use the best solution: `setInterval` but it's something that won't block the UI!
+Today, I prefer to use `requestAnimationFrame`.
 Indeed, one of the most important points is to avoid to blocking the event loop.

 ```javascript
 var cibleDate = Date.parse('2014-11-07T08:35:00Z')